6 Important Merchandising Trends for 2022-2024

 The SWAS strategy may also prove to be beneficial for re-launching brands.

-In 2022, Toys R Us is looking to make a comeback by putting stores within Macy’s department stores.
+In 2022, Toys R Us made a comeback by putting stores within Macy’s department stores.

 Toys R Us shops are now open in 400 Macy’s stores across the United States.